jjbergman/iliaslatina/IL-translation.md

 264 Mars likes a tough soldier.

-265 While you sleep with your love, we must wage war and shed our blood in our enemy's midst.
+265 While you sleep with your love, we must wage war and shed our own blood fighting the enemy.

-267 Let unwearied Atrides fight you and match your strength on an equal field as the Danaans and Phrygians watch without any fighting.
+267 Let unwearied Atrides fight you and match your strength on an equal field while the Danaans and Phrygians watch without any fighting.

-269 After a treaty is agreed upon, you must bring your force to bear against him and settle the dispute by the sword."
+269 After a treaty is agreed upon, you must fight against him and settle the dispute by the sword."

 271 He finished speaking.

-271 The Priamian hero said a few words in return: "why do you insult me so undeservingly, brother, pride of my country?"
+271 Priam's heroic son said a few words in return: "why do you insult me so undeservingly, brother, pride of my country?"

-273 It is untrue that my spouse, my stolen luxury, is greater than the honor of my courage.
-I do not refuse to test my strength in battle against his, as long as my wife goes to the victor without further bloodshed."
+273 It is untrue that my spouse, my stolen luxury, is greater than the honor that courage brings.
+I do not refuse to test my strength in battle against his, as long as the wife goes to the victor without further bloodshed."

-277 Hector reported this conversation; the Greeks agreed with the plan.
+277 Hector relayed the message; the Greeks agreed with the plan.

 # The Duel of Paris and Menelaus

-278 Immediately, Priam was summoned to carry out the proper sacrifices and seal the treaties.
+278 Immediately, Priam was summoned to carry out the proper sacrifices and sign the treaty.

-279 After that, each group departed, cast aside their weapons, and cleared the field.
+279 After that, each side departed, cast aside their weapons, and cleared the field.

 281 Meanwhile, beautiful Alexander appeared from the Trojan crowd, easily spotted because of his shield and spear.

-283 Menelaus stood against him, gleaming in his armor, and said "Let us begin our fight.
+283 Menelaus stood opposite him, gleaming in his armor, and said "Let us begin our fight.
 You will no longer enjoy the company of my wife, and you will mourn the day you took her, as Jupiter is my witness."

-287 As soon as he had finished speaking, the bitter man rushed against his enemy.
+287 As soon as he had finished his bitter speech, he rushed against his enemy.

-288 Paris repelled his approach with a strong blow and took a few quick step in retreat.
-He then threw a quivering spear from afar, but Atrides avoided it.
-In turn, he threw a spear which would have pierced the Phrygian thief's body, if not for the seven-fold iron mail which covered his brood chest in the back.
+288 Paris repelled his approach and took a few quick steps in retreat.
+He then threw a spear from afar in retaliation, but Menelaus avoided it.
+In turn, he threw a spear that would have pierced the Phrygian thief's body, if not for the seven-fold iron mail which covered his broad chest in the back.

-294 There was an outcry all around; then each man stood against the other, as their helmets crashed together, their feet kicked at the other's heels, and their swords whistled and vibrated; both men were protected by their brilliant weapons and armor.
+294 There was an outcry all around; then each man stood against the other, as their helmets crashed together, they kicked at each other's heels, and their swords whistled and vibrated; both men were protected by their brilliant weapons and armor.

 298 They were not unlike strong bulls, who wage war over a pretty mate and, as they fight, their loud mooing fills the air.

-300 For a long time they used their rough swords to try to cut the other man.
+300 For a long time they used hard iron to try to cut the other man.
 But, when Atrides remembered his stolen bride, he closed in and overwhelmed the Dardanian youth.

-302 Paris retreated backwards as Menelaus threatened him from above with his swordplay.
+302 Paris retreated backwards as Menelaus threatened him from above with his blade.
 However, his splendid sword shattered when he struck the edge of Paris's helmet.
 The Greeks groaned in dismay.

-306 Then Menelaus truly flew into a rage, though his hand lacked a sword, and he knocked the young Paris over and dragged his helmet to his allies, @holding it as if he had won.
-If Cytherea had not covered Paris in a dark mist and @broken the strong strap on his chin, that would have been Paris's last day.
+306 Then Menelaus truly flew into a rage, though his hand lacked a sword, and he knocked the young Paris over and dragged him by the helmet, acting as if he had already won.
+If Cytherea had not covered Paris in a dark mist and broken the strong strap on his chin, that would have been Paris's last day.

 311 Menelaus dragged the shining golden helmet and angrily threw it to the chiefs.
 He then again returned to the fight and threw a huge spear with all his strength to finish off the Phrygian, but Venus snatched Paris away from his enemy and brought him into his bed, inlaid with tortoise shell.